* If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you. Learn more.

 Heat around 1 inch of oil to 365°F (185°C) in a large saucepan.
 When it’s up to temperature, slowly lower in the burrito and fry it for 2-3 minutes, until golden brown.
 Carefully flip the burrito over with some tongs and fry again for 2-3 minutes.

-It’s crucial to get the oli temperature right with this method – I highly recommend using a thermometer to measure it.
+It’s crucial to get the oil temperature right with this method – I highly recommend using a thermometer to measure it.
+If the oil is too cold, the wrap will soak it all up and become very greasy.
+If it’s too hot, the wrap will burn and the filling will be cold.

-I quite enjoyed my chimichanga, and my friend LOVED it (they love anything fried), but it does change the essence of the burrito and make it pretty unhealthy.
+Results: I quite enjoyed my chimichanga, and my friend LOVED it (they love anything fried), but it does change the essence of the burrito and make it pretty unhealthy.

 How to store burritos

-To store burritos, let them cool to room temperature and then wrap them in a paper towel followed by a layer of foil or plastic wrap.
+To store leftover burritos, let them cool to room temperature and then wrap them in a paper towel followed by a layer of foil or plastic wrap.
 Burritos filled with wet things like salsa and sour cream will last 1-2 days before they get too soggy.
 If you’re only using dry fillings, the burritos will last up to 4 days.

 I like to use a layer of paper towel when storing my burritos because it leads to a less soggy tortilla (the paper towel absorbs any excess moisture instead of the wrap).